guoyu07/altax/index.md

 Altax is a simple deployment tool running SSH in parallel.
 The features are the following.

+**This document is for version 1.
+Do you use Altax version 2?
+Sorry, I haven't written its document yet.**

 * Written in PHP.

 * Implemented as SSH command wrapper.